mindtastic/user-service/README.md

 ## Local development

 We provide a `docker-compose.yml` for bringing up the service and a MongoDB database for local development.
-For a quickstart just run
+For a quickstart you should have MONGO_INITDB_ROOT_USERNAME and MONGO_INITDB_ROOT_PASSWORD in your env file, and just run

 ```bash
 docker compose up